Charitable Donation Value Calculator: 2026 Fair Market Values

 Create a free account and start organizing your charitable giving for tax time.

-Create Free AccountFree up to $500 in donations.
+Create Free AccountFree up to $500 in donations tracked.
 No credit card required.